mauroservienti/milestone.github.io/_posts/2020-07-23-hey-hey-hey-its-started.md

 header_image: /img/posts/hey-hey-hey-its-started/header.jpg
 title: "Hey hey hey it's started"
 author: Mauro Servienti
-synopsis: "When using NServiceBus there are cases in which there is the need to perform actions when the endpoint is started.
+synopsis: "When using NServiceBus, sometimes there is a need to perform actions when the endpoint is started.
 This can become cumbersome when using the .NET Core Generic Host infrastructure.
 NServiceBus.Extensions.EndpointStarted comes to the rescue, and allows to register a simple callback function during the endpoint configuration phase."
 tags:
 - NServiceBus
 - NServiceBus Extensions